 The Entrepreneurship program (EN) gives students a chance to design and implement a business project from A to Z, and learn whether their personal profile is suited to entrepreneurship.
 The numerous resources within the links below include methodologies for students to take ownership and track their learning, ideas and tools for selecting student projects, recommended organizations that promote entrepreneurship in schools, and student contests.

 Teaching and Learning Tools includes the material created by LEARN, the DEEN-CREATE sub-committee, and the Career Development teaching community.
 It includes the Graphic Organizers and Activities, Getting Started, brief videos which will walk you through the PPPP process, and a placemat that lays out the PPPP process on a single page.
 Professional Learning includes material from webinars, workshops, and conferences, as well as information about upcoming PD events.
 Curated Resources consists of links (with brief descriptions) to useful, vetted external resources.
-Finally, the MEQ Resources section includes links to the program documents, frameworks for the evaluation of learning, and materials co-created by the ministry such as the POP Index and POP Links.
+Finally, the MEQ Resources section includes links to the program documents, frameworks for the evaluation of learning, and materials co-created by the ministry.

 Career Community News

 Career Community News* highlights school and community activities, events, and projects related to the Career Development subject area, as well as information, resources, tips, and tools for teachers of POP, Explo, and EN.

 *Career Community News is published by DEEN-CREATE in collaboration with Ministère de l'Éducation du Québec (MEQ), Direction du soutien au réseau éducatif anglophone (DSREA), and is funded by MEQ, through contributions from the Canada-Québec Agreement on Minority Language Education and Second-Language Instruction. coming soon . . .